We strive to promote financial stability and independence among working families. Comprehensive research drives our efforts to ensure individuals...

 - Idaho Independent Bank

-17.9 percent of U.S. households are underbanked (may have a checking or savings account but still use costly alternative financial services)
+21 percent of households in Boise City – Nampa Metro area are underbanked (may have a checking or savings account but still use costly alternative financial services)

 6 percent of households in Boise City – Nampa Metro area are unbanked (without a checking or savings account)